BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

 Ideas/TODO
 ==========

-* Because gemstones were added into the E-Tech pool, the Medical Mystery mission might accidentally reward you a gemstone weapon rather than E-Tech.
 * Restrict weapon manufacturer by level?
 (Only Jakobs in Lynchwood, etc?)
 * Might be nifty to restrict weapon manufacturer by enemy type, though that would require eating up more skinpools (the by-level idea could reuse all